JensPiegsa/docker-cheat-sheet/index.md

 ```

 {: .note}
-note: after the `VOLUME` directive, its content can not be changed within the Dockerfile
+after the `VOLUME` directive, its content can not be changed within the Dockerfile

 #### Create a volume at runtime